yuchdev/json-cmake/README.md

 3. Now you can enumerate parsed variables.

 ```
-foreach(var ${example})
+foreach(var ${release_notes})
     message("${var} = ${${var}}")
 endforeach()
 ```

 4. When you want to access concrete JSON object, use the names in JSON, the array indexes for JSON object MUST be given after '_'
-In the other words, if you want to read value of object 'application_version' of first element of array 'release_notes'
 ```
 set(MY_VERSION ${release_notes_0.release_notes.application_version})
 ```

-5. %.g if you want to store 1-th element of array 'short' in object 'label' of 2-th element of array items in object menu
+5. In the other words, if you want to address 0-th element of array 'whats_new' in the object 'release_notes' of 1-th element of array items of the parsed file
 ```
-set(ShortLabel ${release_notes_1.release_notes.settings_version})
+release_notes_1.release_notes.whats_new_0 = Save erased file paths to encrypted database instead of text file
 ```

 6. When you are done, clean parsed variables